Midwest Road Trips

 When I walked into Cattlemen’s Steakhouse, I thought I would see John Wayne sitting at a table.
 It’s the kind of place.

-Since it had been a few hours since my last steak, I ordered a small filet for lunch.
-Paired with a baked potato with all the fixings, it was the most tender steak I’ve had in a while.
-Tender, pink perfection, though the steaks are cooked to order.
-Sample the house-made rolls and even the salad dressings is a signature item.
+Since it had been a few hours since my last steak, I ordered a petite filet for lunch.
+Paired with a baked potato with all the fixings, it was the most tender steak I’ve had in a while—tender, pink perfection, though the steaks are cooked to order.
+Sample the house-made rolls and even the salad dressings, which are signature items.

 Located at 1309 S. Agnew in the center of the historic stockyards of Oklahoma City.
 Open daily from 6 a.m. to 10 p.m. and 11 p.m. on Friday and Saturday.